 How To Really Clean A Toilet

-Squat toilets have an advantage for cleaning, as they frequently are similar to a shallow sink set into the floor.
+Squat toilets have an advantage for cleaning, as they usually are similar to a shallow sink set into the floor.
 You can go at them with a mop and a hose.

 Chloramine molecule, NH2Cl.